andreasthoelke/dotvim/help.md

 vim-easyclip plugin: ~/.vim/vimrc#/Vim%20clipboard%20features.   https://github.com/svermeulen/vim-easyclip
 help easyclip

 https://www.brianstorti.com/vim-registers/
 help reg
 leader"         - show register bar (vim-peekaboo: https://github.com/junegunn/vim-peekaboo)
-\"pyiw          - yank into the 'parameter'
+\"pyiw          - yank into the 'parameter' put =@"         - put/refer to the content of a register :@"             - execute the content of the register (needs two <cr><cr> .. don't know why) :@0/1/2/a/b     - run a specific register leader sr       - exec the string in the normal \" register

 ## Command window
 ;           - then c-n and c-i and c-x c-f for completion.